kxkannan/reactnd-project-myreads/README.md

 The main page can be refreshed any number of times and it will show the book selections on the 3 shelves.

+Important: The search terms are limited to the [SEARCH_TERMS.md] so not all searches will yield results.
+Also, the search results are limited to 25 books for all of the search terms.